Keenonthedaywalker/Keenon-PHP-Database-Project/README.md

-NOTE: I couldn't get the SQL to work, but all the code is there for it to work, just create a new SQL file.
+NOTE: The SQL had problems when I tried to move it and got corrupted somehow, but all the code is there for it to work, just create a new SQL file.